Hiranlive/savvy-samples/README.md

 * We’ve added easy testing with a testnet capability.
 This is a sandbox environment where you can try your integration before going live to ensure everything is set up and working properly.
 Check out the Testnet section for more details.
 * We’ve given merchants more control over the wallet their customer pays to with the lock_address_timeout parameter for creating a payment request.

-**A note about V3 API - This API was built to integrate with our newly-released Savvy Wallet.
+**Important note for PayBear users - This API was built to integrate with our newly-released Savvy Wallet.
 You must create or import a wallet in order to use the Savvy Merchant API.
 [More on Upgrading from V2](https://github.com/savvyio/savvy-samples/wiki/Upgrading-from-V2-to-V3)

 <h3>Get Currencies</h3>